-The shop steward is the icon of the ‘worker’ identity, but the shop steward is a rare bird these days, outside the experience of the great majority of the population.
+The shop steward is the icon of the ‘worker’ identity, but the shop steward is a rare bird these days, and outside the experience of the great majority of the population.
 A new identity, a new hero-figure is required.
 The Greens have a movement whose icon is the environmental activist, someone like Bob Brown, in fact.
 This is a more familiar figure.
 It is to be welcomed that the Australian incarnation of the Greens is also pro-union, and has from the beginning enjoyed close relations with both the progressive public services unions, like the Australia Education Union, and militant blue collar unions like the Electrical Trades Union.
 This offers the possibility of a kind of transitional identity which both the poorest strata of workers and young professionals can identify with.
 However, it is obvious that there are problems with this identity – there is a lingering feeling that the Greens represent a section of the elite, that they are dealing, so to speak, with ‘first world problems’, and the suburban middle class and rural masses are still reluctant to take up this identity.

 Perhaps progress can be made through an alliance between this Red/Green identity realised by the Greens and the kind of Rural identity which the country independents have been able to tap into, people like the Lock-the-Gate movement?
 I don’t know the solution, but the fact is that if economic inequality is to be overcome, it will be overcome by a movement which proudly shares some identity which marks them out as victims of both distributive injustice and cultural denigration, while seeing themselves as ‘ordinary people’ who are also agents capable of resolving this injustice.
-What would unite such an alliance could be defence of the commons (including the natural conditions for human life) against the destructive greed of the wealthy, a return to public ownership of the social means of production, and a determination to share the benefits of the commons equitably.
+What would unite such an alliance could be defence of the commons (including the natural conditions for human life as well as the public services) against the destructive greed of the wealthy, a return to public ownership of the social means of production, and a determination to share the benefits of the commons equitably.